AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 A network diagram helps us visualize how data flows through the network and supports the organization and documentation of network information, such as IP addresses.

 ![NetworkDiagram](/assets/img/2024-10-18-Active-Directory-Project-Part-1/NetworkDiagram.jpg)
-_Network diagram created using draw.io._
+_Network diagram created in draw.io._

 ## 2. Set up VirtualBox and install the required operating systems
 ---